“Do you meditate, Penni?”

 However, if comfortably jogging for an hour pondering a topic, or lying for 10 minutes to feel my body relax into the floor, (especially with a warm weighted blanket!) or to give my full attention to activities that rock my boat such as photography, beekeeping or doing a puzzle, then yes, I do a ‘type of’ meditation by way of informal mindfulness practices.

 I’ll leave the conversation on the various types of meditation practices and benefits until another time.
 Today, I’ll focus on one element of mindfulness practice – attention to the here and now – the place where the past is done and the future is simply a projection of your thoughts.

-The goal of attention to the here and now in a mindful practice is to become aware of body sensations, thoughts, and emotions and to relate to them with an open, nonjudgmental attitude (Shapiro, Astin, Bishop, & Cordova, 2005).
+The goal of paying attention to the here and now in a mindful practise is to become aware of body sensations, thoughts, and emotions and to relate to them with an open, nonjudgmental attitude (Shapiro, Astin, Bishop, & Cordova, 2005).
 One activity I particularly enjoy is to do a body scan – 10 odd minutes of lying flat on my back with a blanket, consciously cruising over my body, breath and thoughts –the word, “delicious” springs to mind!

 Practising a body scan can teach you how to recognize and experience physical sensations within your body, to become aware of your bodily sensations and signals and to create familiarity.
 It is an exercise designed to experience how strong, but not necessarily how loud, the noise of your thoughts are.